 ARC Review: ‘Michigan Vs. the Boys’ by Carrie S. Allen

-I received a complimentary copy of the book from the Amazon Vine in exchange for an honest review.
+I received a complimentary copy of the book from Amazon Vine in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Michigan vs. the Boysby Carrie S. Allen